 Lastly, members-only special deals are limited.
 There are occasionally members-only sales.
 Since their wines are already very competitively priced, we don't mind that there aren't more offers coming from them.

-For Gold Medal, this is the weakest aspect of their wine club program and it's why they don't have a 5-star rating from us.
+Satisfaction Guarantee.
+In our eyes, this is the weakest aspect of the Gold Medal wine club program and it's why they don't have a 5-star rating from us.
 They say "Satisfaction Guaranteed" on their website, but what they really mean is that they believe you'll love what they ship, not that they'll replace anything you don't like as most other clubs of this caliber promise.

-That said, we'd be genuinely surprised and concerned if you recived a stinker from Gold Medal.
+That said, we'd be genuinely surprised and concerned if you received a stinker from Gold Medal.

 Convenience.
 Gold Medal is a more old-fashioned company.
 If you need to hold your service for a vacation or want to cancel your membership you'll need to call and speak to someone during regular business hours.
 You can handle reorders yourself online, as well as see a record of the wines you've received and when you received them.